wlattner/rf/README.md

 rf
 ==

-This is a Go implementation of the random forest algorithm for classification and regression, as described in Louppe, G. (2014) ["Understanding Random Forests: From Theory to Practice"](http://arxiv.org/abs/1407.7502) (PhD thesis).
+This is a Go implementation of the random forest algorithm for classification and regression.
 Both the random forest and the decision tree are usable as standalone Go packages.
 The cli can fit a model from a csv file and make predictions from a previously fitted model.
-The csv parser is rather limited, only numeric values are accepted.
+The csv parser is rather limited, only numeric feature values are accepted.

 [![GoDoc](https://godoc.org/github.com/wlattner/rf?status.svg)](http://godoc.org/github.com/wlattner/rf)